PART 37: GEOGRAPHY & GEOMETRY

 Frank nodded, pointing at the blonde boy.
 “Bingo.
 Everything fits.
 Even a trip we took to an airport.
 It also explains why recent trips are occurring in town.
 No one’s left here in the last couple of months.”

 “B-But how is this possible?”
 Tim protested.
 “Like, what if you travel to a time where you aren’t, um, there?
 Can you only travel back and forth within your own lifetime?”

 “Valid question,” Frank yielded.
 “Given one could time travel forward with no plan to return.
-Also, I did travel with Carrie back to the 1950s.
+Except, I did travel with Carrie back to the 1950s.
 We stayed in town.
-Meaning either there’s some sort of failsafe, or, I don’t know, maybe it’s doing geometry based on similar DNA, found in our ancestors.”
+Meaning either there’s some sort of geographic failsafe, or, I don’t know, it’s doing geometry based on similar DNA.
+Found in our ancestors or other relatives.”
 He shrugged.
 “We’d have to test that empirically.”

 Chartreuse let out a low whistle.
-“That is SO COOL!” she said.
-“The inventor must have, you know, put a lot of thought into this thing!!”
+“This is SO COOL,” she said.
+“The inventor must have, you know, put a lot of thought into this thing.”

 Frank came back to the table.
 “As you say.
 It also means that we’d better not play with the electronics in the handle, as I have no idea how the heck this device is scanning all of space for its users, then accounting for the curvature of the Earth and whatnot.”

 “Right,” Clarke mused, nodding slowly.
 “It would suck if your past selves were on opposite sides of the planet, leading to the machine placing you under the Earth’s crust or something.”